 • 2 green onions, sliced

-The beauty of this teriyaki chicken and noodles recipe is that most ingredients are pantry or freezer staples.
-The combination of tender chicken, chewy noodles, and a bold, umami-rich teriyaki sauce creates the Asian-inspired flavor profile that has made teriyaki-based recipes perennially popular.
+The beauty of this teriyaki chicken and noodle dish is that most ingredients are pantry or freezer staples.
+The combination of tender chicken, chewy noodles, and a savory-sweet teriyaki sauce creates a flavor profile that has made Asian-inspired recipes perennially popular.

 📝 How to Make Teriyaki Chicken and Noodles Step-by-Step ❓

-• Step 2: In a large skillet or wok, heat the vegetable oil over medium-high heat.
-Add the chicken and cook for 5-7 minutes, or until the chicken is browned and cooked through.
+• Step 2: In a large skillet or wok, heat the sesame oil over medium-high heat.
+Add the chicken and cook for 5-7 minutes, stirring occasionally, until the chicken is lightly browned and cooked through.

 • Step 3: Add the garlic and ginger to the skillet and cook for 1 minute, until fragrant.

-• Step 6: Remove from heat and garnish with sliced green onions and sesame seeds (if using).
-Serve immediately.
+• Step 5: Remove from heat and garnish with sliced green onions and sesame seeds.

 ⏱️ Timing Overview

-Compared to traditional Asian stir-fry dishes, which can take up to 45 minutes to prepare, this teriyaki chicken and noodles recipe saves you 10 minutes of your cooking time while delivering similar flavors.
+Compared to traditional Asian noodle dishes that can take up to an hour to prepare, this teriyaki chicken and noodle recipe saves you 30% of your cooking time while delivering similar flavors.

 👩🏻⚕️ Nutritional Information